vwkd/science-physics/src/quantum mechanics/quantum field theory/index.md

-this holds more generally for all particles particle is a wave in its field, location where field vibrates more, higher energy state wave is like a bundle of energy, descrete size because of descrete energy
+this holds more generally for all particles particle is a wave in its field, location where field vibrates more, higher energy state wave is like a bundle of energy, descrete size because of descrete energy particle is a wave, not a particle, there is no particle-wave duality

 fields can interact with each other force is just another field